chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< warning >}}

-- Choose Minimum node deployment type when you have VM containts.
+- Choose Minimum node deployment type when you have VM constraints.
 - Minimun node deployment is only for Onprem deployment.
 - Minimun node deployment is not supported for AWS deployment.